mcchow/EbayStarRanking/README.md

 # This project is aim to:

-Understand how to migrate to a scalable enterprise system
+1.Understand how to migrate to a scalable enterprise system

-Be able to effectively present design ideas and concepts to fellow team members.
+2.Be able to effectively present design ideas and concepts to fellow team members.